nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 :information_source: **Notes about input parameter:**

 * `MEMBER_INDEX`: Only positive integers that are within the member list are accepted.
+If `MEMBER_INDEX` is negative or 0, or the member does not exist in the list, this command will throw an error.
   <br/>
 * `TASK_INDEX`: Only positive integers that are within the task list are accepted.